wangziqi2013/wangziqi2013.github.io/_posts/2018-08-27-what-really-makes-txn-fast.markdown

 only contains a word inside the node, while transaction A's write set contains the node pointer.
 Neither A nor B conflicts with each other.
 After A commits, however, transaction B resumes execution and writes into a chunk of memory that has been freed, causing unexpected behavior.
 Note that in this case, the serialization order does not matter at all, since A is serialized after
-B given that B accesses the node before A removes it.
+B, given that B accesses the node before A removes it.

+The solution, as suggested by the paper, is to have transaction A waiting for the object to "quiesce" before it can be freed.
+An object becomes quiesce when all transactional write locks are released.
+Transaction A can only free the node after it commits once all concurrent transactions that write to the node has committed or aborted.
+Non-concurrent transactions do not have to be considered, because after A commits, the node cannot be accessed anymore.